msiciliag/concreteML_benchmark/README.md

 ### UCI Dataset Variations

 In addition to the base configurations, you will find specialized files for running benchmarks on datasets from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
 These files are named with a `_uci` suffix followed by a dataset ID number (e.g., `exp_dtclassifier_uci17.yaml`).
-This allows for standardized testing on well-known datasets.
 The `ucimlrepo` library is used to fetch the data automatically.

 ### Create new experiment configurations
 For more details on how to create new experiment configurations, see the [experiment examples README](./experiment_examples/README.md).